Major professional sports leagues in the United States and Canada: Franchise valuations

 Major-league franchises are generally worth very large amounts of money, due in large part to high revenues earned by the league's teams.
 These franchise valuations are reflected in periodic analyses of teams' values, as well as by the expansion fees commanded by the leagues.
 The highest value franchises in the respective leagues tend to be located in the largest markets (e.g., MLB's New York Yankees, NHL's New York Rangers), whereas the lowest value franchises tend to be in smaller markets (e.g., NFL's Buffalo Bills, NBA's New Orleans Pelicans).
 The NHL has the largest multiples between the highest-value and lowest-value teams, with the New York Rangers worth 5.5 times as much as the Arizona Coyotes.

-Recent expansion franchises have commanded huge entry fees, which represent the price the new team must pay to gain its share of the existing teams' often guaranteed revenue streams.
+Since 2002 expansion franchises have commanded huge entry fees, which represent the price the new team must pay to gain its share of the existing teams' often guaranteed revenue streams.
 The Houston Texans paid $700 million to join the NFL in 2002.
 By comparison, the Charlotte Bobcats (now the Hornets) paid $300 million to join the NBA.
 The Arizona Diamondbacks and Tampa Bay Rays (originally Devil Rays) paid $130 million each to join MLB.
-The most recent NHL entry, the Seattle Kraken (which started play in 2021), paid $650 million to join the league, a 30% increase from the $500 million paid by the Vegas Golden Knights to join the league in 2017.
+The NHL's Seattle Kraken (which started play in 2021), paid $650 million to join the league, a 30% increase from the $500 million paid by the Vegas Golden Knights to join the league in 2017.
 The Golden Knights' fee was a dramatic increase from the $80 million paid by each of the previous two teams to enter the NHL, the Columbus Blue Jackets and Minnesota Wild.
 Two of the six most recently announced Major League Soccer expansion teams, 2019 entrant FC Cincinnati and 2020 arrival Nashville SC, each paid a $150 million expansion fee, a significant increase from the $100 million that New York City FC paid to join MLS in 2015.
-MLS has since announced plans to expand to 30 teams by 2023, and set the expansion fee for the 28th and 29th teams (ultimately Sacramento Republic FC and St. Louis City SC) at $200 million.
-The 30th team, ultimately unveiled as 2022 entry Charlotte FC, reportedly paid $325 million.
+The 29th MLS team, ultimately unveiled as 2022 entry Charlotte FC, reportedly paid $325 million.
+The 30th and most recent expansion team San Diego FC paid $500 million in 2023.
 For comparison, the Ottawa Redblacks paid C$7 million to join the Canadian Football League.